elixir-localize/mf2_treesitter/CONTRIBUTING.md

 git push --follow-tags
 ```

-The workflow requires an `NPM_TOKEN` repository secret with publish rights.
 To run the prebuild matrix without publishing (for validation), trigger `release.yml` via `workflow_dispatch` — it runs the prebuild jobs and skips the publish job.

 The `prepublishOnly` npm script also runs `tree-sitter generate` + `npm run build-wasm` + `npm test` as a local safety net for anyone running `npm publish` manually.